 The sad part of the deal is that the rear window of the vehicle the violators were driving was slathered in stickers from various conservation groups.
-White fish and the Largescale Sucker are two fish native to western waters.
-They both indicate the health of the stream they live.
+Whitefish and the Largescale Sucker are two fish native to western waters.
+They both indicate the health of the stream they live in.
 Sometimes a nuisance, but sometimes they can save the day when nothing else is biting.

 There are other native fish in other places that are just as maligned that get tossed on the bank or bounced off of the transom.
 Archaic reasoning and cultural bias perpetuate the killing of these less desirable game fish that play an integral role in the health of your fishery.
 There is no reason to kill a fish unless mandated by the state you are fishing.
 It is just bad juju and sets a poor example.

-This is a simple practice which could save your or another’s fishery.
+This is a simple practice that could save your or another’s fishery.
 An example of why this needs to be done is the Zebra mussel.
 This overwhelming crustacean

 has steadily made its way west from the Great Lakes where it first appeared in the U.S. The mussel’s tiny babies can attach themselves to a boat hull or motor to hitching a ride to another non-contaminated body of water.
 Some states have gone so far as putting boat washing stations equipped with steam power sprayers at their borders to combat the spread of this invasive species.

-This is probably the most often ignored conservation and in some fisheries, violated regulation.
+This is probably the most often ignored conservation, and in some fisheries, the most violated regulation.
 Even if it isn’t the law there are two very good reasons to fish barbless.
 The first is that it is good for the fish.
-The second it is much safer for the fisherman.
+Second, it is much safer for the fisherman.
 This is common sense.

 Bass and carp fishermen you guys get a pass because of the mouth and lip configurations…..